Our seminars and customized trainings are now available in a live interactive online format.

 - Explore the Power of Guided Math to Teach Problem Solving

 Today's rigorous standards call for students to develop a deep understanding of the relationship between various number concepts … Explore proven strategies that enable students to understand and solve challenging problems with fluency, ease and confidence

-Each participant will receive a valuable resource handbook containing dozens of ready-to-use activities, techniques and materials to use in guided math groups and learning centers … All ideas are designed specifically for grades 3-6 and can be implemented immediately in your own classroom
+Each participant will receive a valuable digital resource handbook containing dozens of ready-to-use activities, techniques and materials to use in guided math groups and learning centers … All ideas are designed specifically for grades 3-6 and can be implemented immediately in your own classroom

 Outstanding Strategies You Can Use Immediately